 If you are looking for a cheaper way to travel throughout Ecuador, your best bet is to use the country’s bus system.
 From Quito, there are two main bus terminals: Quitumbe and Carcelén.
 From here, you can visit many of the cities throughout Ecuador in a relatively reasonable amount of time.
 As a general rule of thumb, plan on paying between $1-$1.50 per hour for bus travel in Ecuador.
-For instance, I have included some example travel times and costs for you to review below.
+For instance, I have included some examples travel times and costs for you to review in my Quito Ecuador visitor guide below.

 - Quito to Canoa = 6 hours ($6-$9)

 - Quito to Guayaquil = 8 hours ($8-$12)

 - Quito to Cuenca = 9 hours ($9-$13.50)

 - Quito to Montañita = 10 hours ($10-$15)

 - Quito to Baños = 3.5 hours ($3.50-$5.25)

 - Quito to Tena = 6 hours ($6-$9)

 - Quito to Coca = 7 hours ($7-$10.5)

 - Quito to Otavalo = 2 hours ($2-$5)